Criminal cases against supporters of Yulia Tymoshenko: Starvation by Yuriy Lutsenko — 30 days, and 25 kg of weight loss

 As a protest against his unlawful detention, on 23 April 2011 Yuriy Lutsenko started a hunger strike (during his starvation, he fully stopped eating, but drank coffee with sugar).
 On 28 April he signed his formal letter addressed to the SIZO authorities with which he informed about «his will to stop eating».
-Before May the 10th he had already lost 19.5 kg of weight and was placed into the medical unit of the Lukyanovsky SIZO (a detention centre) because of worsening of his physical state.
+Before 10 May he had already lost 19.5 kg of weight and was placed into the medical unit of the Lukyanovsky SIZO (a detention centre) because of worsening of his physical state.
 That same day, he was sent to the Kyiv Emergency hospital in 3, Bratislavska street.
 On 19 May, his condition was so bad, that «his veins were dripped with glucose solution».
 The 23 May 2011 was the day of a trial which had to settle the question on «measures of suppression» (that is, Lutsenko might have been released).
 Lutsenko ceased starvation only after the trial, on 23 May (thus, having sustained a 30-day hunger strike and lost nearly 25 kg of weight).
 He said: